edenau/edenau.github.io/about.md

 My research interest includes using machine learning, control theory, and signal processing techniques in natural sciences and real life applications.
 One particular interest would be developing physics-informed machine learning models where known physics and prior knowledge are incorporated, such as conservation laws.

-I believe we can all contribute to our society in various means.
+I believe we can all contribute to our society🗺️ in various means.
 I was a mentor in Boundless where I provided mentorship to under-resourced students that facilitated their personal growth, and training that equipped them with skills that could help them succeed in their respective pursuits.
 I have also been working in Project Access Hong Kong for more than 2 years to help talented less-privileged young people around the globe achieve their academic goals.

-If you think I would be a great addition to your company/organization/team, please contact me!
+If you think I would be a great addition to your company/organization/team, please contact me🤙!

+<h4>Fun facts</h4>

+<a href="{{ site.url }}/assets/images/hawking.jpeg" target="_blank">Stephen Hawking visited me.</a>

 <br>
 <center>